Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Introduction

-We organized the rest of the paper as follows: in Section~\ref{sec:relatedworks}, we review related work.
-We go over the construction of the \gls{bfw} database in Section~\ref{subsec:data}.
-In Section~\ref{sec:proposed}, we introduce the proposed method.
-Section~\ref{sec:experimental} follows the settings and results of the experiments.
-We conclude and discuss the next steps in Section~\ref{sec:conclusions}.
+The paper is organized as follows.
+We review related work (Section~\ref{sec:relatedworks}).
+Then, we go over constructing the \gls{bfw} database (Section~\ref{subsec:data}).
+We introduce the proposed method (Section~\ref{sec:proposed}).
+Then, the settings and results of the experiments are covered (Section~\ref{sec:experimental}).
+Finally, we discuss the next steps (Section~\ref{sec:conclusions}).